Europe has experienced a series of terror attacks since 2015. Who are the terrorists? Why and how do they act?

 In July 2017, the European Parliament created a special committee on terrorism to evaluate how to better fight terrorism at EU level.
 MEPs produced a report with concrete measures they want the European Commission to include in new legislation.

-Find more explanations on EU counter terrorism measures in our infographic and videos.
+Find more explanations on EU counter terrorism measures.